PariRaghuwanshi1906/Academic-Record-Management-System/README.md

 3. Update specific fields such as course or CGPA
 4. Delete a record and confirm removal
 5. Display all student records to verify data formatting
-6. Exit the application and re-run if required
+6. Exit the application and re-run if required (data resets – see limitations below).

 These steps ensure all CRUD operations function correctly.

 Ensure Python 3 is installed on your system before running the script.